Dreamy Ventura Neighborhoods: Video, Maps, and In Depth Guide

 Downtown Neighborhood (light green on map)

-A big pro for this small city of around 108,000, is the diversity of neighborhoods to live in.
+A big pro for the small city of Ventura, CA is the diversity of neighborhoods to live in.
 The downtown neighborhood (light green on map), includes a mixture of historic homes some of them dating from the 1880’s.
 There are also lots of new condos also being built, causing a significant increase in traffic.

-A big pro for this small city of around 108,000, is the diversity of neighborhoods to live in.
+A big pro for the small city of Ventura, CA is the diversity of neighborhoods to live in.
 The downtown neighborhood (light green on map), includes a mixture of historic homes some of them dating from the 1880’s.
 There are also lots of new condos also being built, causing a significant increase in traffic.

 Marvel at Ventura's history in the downtown.
 You'll see well kept Victorian homes, parks with ancient, enormous trees and landmarks like the Mission San Buenaventura.